tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/Python-coding-style.md

 # Overview

 We follow Python's style guide [PEP 8](https://www.python.org/dev/peps/pep-0008/#programming-recommendations), emphasizing readability and consistency.
 In this topic, we highlight some of the best practices with code examples.
 Note that sometimes your own judgment is required, and what suits best for your project does not always comply with the guidelines!

+{{% tip %}}
+- If you haven't installed Python yet, refer to our [Set up Guide](/install/python)
+- [Get Started With Python](/learn/python) through simple examples of the fundamental basics, such as variables and data types, functions, etcetera.

+{{% /tip %}}

 ## Straightforward code